James Banning

 James Banning was born on this date in 1899.
 He was a Black aviator.

 Banning also operated the J.H.
 Banning Auto Repair Shop in Ames from 1922 to 1928.
 He left Iowa for Los Angeles in 1929, where he was the chief pilot for the Bessie Coleman Aero Club.
 He became a demonstration pilot flying a biplane named "Miss Ames" for his days in the Midwest.
 In 1932, Banning and another Black pilot, Thomas C. Allen, became the first Blacks to fly coast-to-coast from Los Angeles to Long Island, NY.
-Using a plane pieced together from junkyard parts; they made the 3,300-mile trip in less than 42 hours in the air.
-However, the trip required 21 days to complete because the pilots had to raise money each time they stopped.
+Using a plane pieced together from junkyard parts, they made the 3,300-mile trip in less than 42 hours in the air.
+However, the trip required 21 days because the pilots had to raise money each time they stopped.

 James Banning was killed in a plane crash during an air show in San Diego in 1933.
 He was a passenger in a biplane flown by a Navy pilot, which stalled and entered an unrecoverable spin in front of hundreds of horrified spectators.